Merck expects brunt of pandemic will strike this quarter

 The company is spinning off of its women’s health segment, some older medicines and its business selling biosimilars, or near-copies of complex biologic drugs made inside living cells.

-Merck said Tuesday it’s on track to complete that spinoff in the first half of 2021.
+Merck said Tuesday it’s on track to complete that spinoff in the first half of 2021, and announced the new company will be called Organon & Co., the name of a business focused on medicines for women and psychiatric conditions that Merck acquired a decade ago.

 Follow Linda A. Johnson at https://twitter.com/LindaJ_onPharma